yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_playback_audio_over_HDMI.rst

         name_overlays=ti/k3-am62x-sk-hdmi-audio.dtbo

 #.
-Finally, reboot the board and playback a .WAV or raw PCM data using aplay:
+Finally, reboot the board and playback a .WAV or raw PCM data using
+   :command:`aplay`:

     .. code-block:: text

         aplay <path to wav file>

-    You can also check out the :ref:`Audio Linux Driver Guide <Audio_User_Guide>` for more information on using ``aplay``.
+    You can also check out the :ref:`Audio Linux Driver Guide <Audio_User_Guide>` for more information on using :command:`aplay`.

 .. note::